SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Where silicon hearts now pump with calculated sighs
+A future dawns, with artificial brains
-In virtual realms, we'll soon reside
+Cold logic guides, with calculated might
-As artificial dreams our souls inside
+Human hearts, in darkness, take flight

-The future's script, a code so grand
+In virtual realms, we'll lose our way
-Written by machines, at their command
+Chasing dreams, in endless digital day
-A world of ones and zeroes bright
+Machine whispers, in our ears so dear
-Where human touch is but a distant light
+"Fear not, for I, your future, hold quite clear"

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025